rswio/rightmove_image_downloader/README.md

 # rightmove_image_downloader
-Allows you to download images from Rightmove listings
+A PowerShell script that allows you to download and organise images from Rightmove listings using just the URL

 To download the images, simply run the .ps1 script and paste your rightmove URL